Registering with the University

-What you should be doing this week to make sure you don't miss out on any information, deadlines or events
+What you should be doing to make sure you don't miss out on any information, deadlines or events

-If you have overseas fee status or need immigration permission to study in the UK, you may need to attend a passport check session before starting your course.
+If you need immigration permission to study in the UK, you will need to have your immigration permission checked before you can register for your course.

 Advice and information about living in Bath as a student.